saramgsilva/NotificationHubs/README.md

 > Android Native apps

-:warning: IOS Native is only supported for the Case 1
+> IOS Native Apps ( :warning: IOS Native is only supported for the Case 1)

+> Cordova apps

-> Cordova apps, but is possible to read about it in the article [MSDN Magazine - Push Notifications to Cordova Apps with Microsoft Azure](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx) by [Glenn Gailey](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx).
+:warning: Is possible to read about it in the article [MSDN Magazine - Push Notifications to Cordova Apps with Microsoft Azure](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx) by [Glenn Gailey](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx).

 :black_medium_square: Requirements